 have access to bicycle storage, shower and paid storage lockers.

-near the building.
-The PresidiGo Around the Park Shuttle stops in front of the
+The PresidiGo Around the Park Shuttle stops in front of the building for an

-building for an easy transfer to the Downtown PresidiGo shuttle route.
-Muni bus
+easy transfer to the Downtown PresidiGo shuttle route.
+Muni bus lines are

-lines are within walking distance.
-The building is conveniently located near
+within walking distance.
+The building is conveniently located near Highway 1

-Gates and the Lake/California/Clement Street corridor.
-Its history dates from
+Lake/California/Clement Street corridor.
+Its history dates from the 1870s when

-the 1870s when a marine hospital was built here to serve international seaman.
+a marine hospital was built here to serve international seaman.
+In 1932 the

-In 1932 the original wood-frame buildings were replaced by a gracious 36-acre
+original wood-frame buildings were replaced by a gracious 36-acre campus that

-campus that included a main hospital, physicians’ homes, nurses’ quarters and
+included a main hospital, physicians' homes, nurses' quarters and support

-southern hills as the backdrop.
+the backdrop.
 New trails connect it to the rest of the park.
+The Public Health

-The Public Health Service District is recognized as a “green neighborhood” by
+Service District is recognized as a "green neighborhood" by the U.S.

-the U.S. Green Building Council’s new Neighborhood Development program (LEED
+Green Building Council's new Neighborhood Development program (LEED ND).
+It may

-ND).
-It may be the first LEED-ND neighborhood in the country that is also part
+be the first LEED-ND neighborhood in the country that is also part of a

 Tenant pays for telecom, data, parking and insurance.
 Basic office utilities and Service District Charge (SDC) are included in monthly base rent.
 SDC is a reimbursement to the Trust for a portion of municipal services including police, fire, and emergency services, and road and other infrastructure maintenance.